kevinreynolds/docker-laravel/readme.md

 Note, that `./app` folder is added to `.gitignore` which you may want to change if by any chance you choose to store docker setup and your source code in the same repo.

-It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack (i.e. single-page application or socket.io companion) later.
+It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack later.

 ## Xdebug